 Hero Shuffle was presented to a group of other designers, so the pitch was primarily oriented around gameplay systems and mechanics, though social systems and progression mechanics were touched upon as well.
-The pitch document uses a wide assortment of preexisting art assets with original UX/UI designs created to convey concepts and ideas.
+The pitch document uses a wide assortment of preexisting art assets while I created original UX/UI art and designs to convey gameplay concepts.

 Rift Core is a small-scale real-time tactics game set on a hostile offworld planet.

 In Rift Core, the player takes simultaneous control of three armored mechs against hostile alien forces.
 Command Thunder Brigade as they travel to the heart of the alien army, seeking to end the war for good.

 Team size: 2 core members (myself & Ed Lu) and 2 music composers (Jon Russell & Luke Bergamini)

 Project Length: 3 Months